 The Thule RideAlong Child Bike Seat ~ $299: Super highly rated seat loaded with parent/kid-friendly features, including a recline, padding, extra protective arm rests, and padded non-rethread harness.
 Note: not recommended for use on bikes with wires on the seat tube.

 Made specially for the smallest of humans (10 months to 3 or 4 years, give or take), “front” bike seats allow a closer interaction between rider and child, as opposed to having your little one behind you where you can’t see her without turning around (turning around while biking = bad idea).

 With a front seat, your arms are wrapped around your child in a very protective position.
 As an added bonus, they get to ding your bell. 😎

 Front of the bike seats mount to the stem of your bike and are generally very easy to take on and off.
 However, because your baby’s center of gravity is over the front wheel, you’ll notice that steering becomes a little more tricky/cumbersome when you first start out, as you are now steering with your baby’s added weight.
 You may also need to spread your legs a little wider when you’re pedaling (frog-legged) to prevent your knees from knocking the bottom of the seat; however, this too becomes second nature after some practice.

-Arguably the most comfortable/padded front bike seat on the market, the WeeRide Kangaroo LTD is another favorite.
-Parents love the padded 5-point harness and the adjustable foot holders that grow with your toddler, although many report that 3 years is the max you can use this seat in reality, especially if your kiddo is on the tall side.
+Arguably the most comfortable/padded front bike seat on the market, the Kazaa Kangaroo is another favorite.
+Parents love the padded dashboard and seat, the 5-point harness and the adjustable foot cups and straps that grow with your toddler.
+You can use this seat up until 3 years (or 38 lbs).

 While not the sexiest option, this affordable seat gets the job done safely and comfortably.